-Use the six buttons to view system data, individual rectifier data, battery data, or the alarm log.
+Use the six buttons to view System data, individual rectifier data, battery data, or the alarm log.
 In addition, programmable parameter values can be viewed and changed.
 Each button is described below.

-The HOME screen shows the system voltage and current.
+The HOME screen shows the System voltage and current.
+The data will initially be located in the center of the display and after a brief period will scroll right to left.
 From the HOME screen, press "up arrow" or "down arrow" to move through the series of menus described in Section 4.5.